Raabi91/moonraker-telegram/docs/FAQ.md

 ## How Upgrade the script

-if you use multiple bots. you must first put them in the folder you created
+if you use multiple bots. you must first go in the folder you created

 ```
 cd Your_folder_name